GitHver/nixisotemp/readme.md

 If use `cd /ect/nixos` or `z /etc/nixos` you will go into the directory containing the configuration you modified during the installation.
 To see the directory in a tree view you can use `eza -lt`, where you can add `-s type` to the end to sort directories first.
 From here you can open `yazi` and look around the directory.

 The root of the repository contains the *flake* files that are used to control the output of the commands you use to change and update your system.
 From the `flake.nix` file, all other files are eventually imported for evaluation.

-The `configs` directory contains all config presets you make.
-This is where you keep all config files that don't contain any hardware specific settings, allowing it to be shared across devices.
-It is possible to only have one config file for all your systems and only manage options in the hardware files of each system, but it can be useful to create presets files that

 The `hardware` directory contains all hardware specific settings and configurations such as; Graphic drivers, Disk partitions, available users and anything that needs special settings to accommodate hardware limitations.